ahawkz/portfolio/README.md

 * back to top of page button not working.
 This code has been commented out.
 * Responsive sizing on cards.
 * This is not mobile-friendly for screens turned on their sides.
+* Mobile-hovering doesn't work and gets weird with project cards.